wlerin/feralfilehosting/Feral Wiki/HTTP/phpBB3 - basic setup/readme.md

 ### Preparation

-**1:** Make a limited access user and a new database to use with phpBB3 - [Adminer - MySQL administration](https://www.feralhosting.com/faq/view?question=116)
+**Step 1:** Make a limited access user and a new database to use with phpBB3 - [Adminer - MySQL administration](https://www.feralhosting.com/faq/view?question=116)

-**2:** The continue with the installation.
+**Step 2:** The continue with the installation in this FAQ..

 ### Installation

 phpBB3 is now ready to install via a web browser.

-It is highly recommended you follow this FAQ and create a new database with a limited user instead of using root as mentioned in Step 1 above - [How to install MySQL and MySQL Adminer for easy MySQL administration](https://www.feralhosting.com/faq/view?question=116)
+It is highly recommended you follow this FAQ and create a new database with a limited user instead of using root as mentioned in preparation Step 1 above - [How to install MySQL and MySQL Adminer for easy MySQL administration](https://www.feralhosting.com/faq/view?question=116)

 Next Visit the web based installer, which by default is at: